scaleoutsean/trident/README.md

   - If you hacked the YAML files or want to use my Docker Hub containers there's no need to specify custom image location with `--trident-image`

 Users who use Helm, Trident Operator, etc. should check the official docs.
 I don't use that stuff.

+### Experiemental deployment

+- One-off build, using upstream commits as of 2022/09/25
+- See README.md in `setup-experimental`.
+Basically just move `setup` directory somewhere, and move `setup-experimental` to `setup`.
+Then deploy with `./tridentctl`.